LVT PVC FLOORS 101

 Administration (OSHA) to one part per million averaged over eight hours.
 This regulation was in response to a rare form of liver cancer found in highly exposed vinyl workers in the early 1970s.
 The vinyl manufacturing process was also reengineered in the 1970s to minimize worker exposure.
 No known case of this rare cancer has been identified in a U.S. vinyl production worker whose work history began after the stricter OSHA regulations and reengineered processing technology were introduced in the late 1970s.

 The U.S. Environmental Protection Agency (EPA) regulates air and water emissions and solid waste disposal associated with the vinyl manufacturing process.
 The agency confirmed in 2002 that the vinyl industry was meeting the “maximum achievable control technology” standard for vinyl mandated in 1990 by the Clean Air Act.
 From 1987 to 2000, facilities operated by all U.S. producers reduced their reported releases of EDC and VCM by 95 percent and 74 percent, respectively.
-In reality, significant VCM emission reductions were made Is the production of chlorine safe?
+In reality, significant VCM emission reductions were made

 long before 1987.